andrezimpel/gatsby-plugin-gdpr-cookies/README.md

 # gatsby-plugin-gdpr-cookies

-Gatsby plugin to add google analytics, google tag manager and facebook pixel in a GDPR form to your site.
+Gatsby plugin to add Google Analytics (V4 is supported), Google Tag Manager and Facebook Pixel in a GDPR form to your site.

 **Important:** It now supports tracking right away without reloading the page.
 [See here](#initialize-and-track).

 ## Install

+`yarn add gatsby-plugin-gdpr-cookies`
+or
 `npm install --save gatsby-plugin-gdpr-cookies`

 ## How to use